qLSLab/microFIM/README.md

 ![alt text](microFIM_framework.jpg)

 ## Overview
-microFim (microbial Frequent Itemset Mining) is a Python tool for the integration of Frequent Itemset Mining approach (also known as Association Rule Mining - ARM) into microbiome pattern analysis.
+**microFim (microbial Frequent Itemset Mining) is a Python tool for the integration of Frequent Itemset Mining approach (also known as Association Rule Mining - ARM) into microbiome pattern analysis**.

-The tool is developed to create a bridge between microbial ecology researchers and ARM technique, integrating the common microbiome outputs (in particular, OTU and taxa table), metadata files typically used in microbiome analysis, and it provides similar microbiome outputs that help scientists to integrate ARM in microbiome applications.
-In detail, microFIM generates the **pattern table** - an OTU table built with the patterns extracted via ARM (see Figure above as an example)- that can be used to further statistical analysis, as biodiversity analysis based on distance metrics, and microbiome visualization strategies - as pattern-based heatmaps.
+The tool is developed to create a bridge between microbial ecology researchers and ARM technique, integrating the common microbiome outputs (in particular, OTU, ESV and taxa table), metadata files typically used in microbiome analysis, and it provides similar microbiome outputs that help scientists to integrate ARM in microbiome pipelines.

+In detail, microFIM generates the **pattern table** - an OTU table built with the patterns extracted via ARM (see Figure above as an example)- that can be used for further statistical analysis and microbiome visualization strategies.

-In general, the tools is versatile thanks to the type of input that can be imported. microFIM is suited for metabarcoding projects and datasets that respect the input format guidelines, as for example gene expression data.
-See the **microFIM input** section for details.
+microFIM is also versatile.
+It is suited for metabarcoding projects and datasets that respect the input format requests (see the **microFIM input** section for details and examples).

 ### Frequent Itemset Mining (or ARM) in a nutshell
-Association rule learning is a rule-based machine learning method for discovering interesting relations between variables in large databases.
-It is intended to identify patterns (group of items) and strong rules discovered in databases using some measures of interestingness. microFIM is implemeted to integrate ARM analysis in 16S rRNA microbiome analysis.
+Association rule mining is a supervised machine learning method for discovering interesting relations between variables in large databases.
+It is intended to identify patterns (group of items) and strong rules discovered in databases using some measures of interestingness.

+microFIM is implemeted to integrate ARM analysis in 16S rRNA microbiome pipelines.
 An example of applications is provided in the figure below.

 ![alt text](arm_microbiome_applications.png)

-microFIM, in particular, supports **pattern mining phases**, in order to extract interesting patterns from 16S rRNA microbiome analysis.
+microFIM, in particular, supports **pattern mining phase** (itemset extraction), in order to extract interesting patterns from 16S rRNA microbiome data.
 Details about ARM approach are available in the work of Naulearts et al., 2016 [[1]](#1) and Agrawal et al., 1993 [[2]](#2).

-microFIM framework is developed in **6 main steps** (see the next sections for details and the main figure for an **overview**) and it integrated the following metrics:
+microFIM framework is developed in **6 main steps** (see the next sections for details and the main figure for an **overview**) and it integrates the following metrics:

 * to extract patterns, the mandatory parameters (also available in [input_templates](input_templates) directory) are the following:
    * minimum support to be considered to extract interesting patterns, intended as Support = frq(X,Y)/N, e.g. the frequency of the pattern in the dataset;